mucha-fauzy/user-management-crud-api/README.md

 ### Running Test Scripts

 For each request in the Postman collection, we've included test scripts to validate the response and ensure that the API endpoints are functioning correctly.
-The test scripts cover scenarios such as successful responses, error handling, and pagination.

 To run the test scripts:

 1. Open the imported Postman collection.